LifeStack-IO/lifestack-io.github.io/_posts/2018-07-02-Web-Filtering-Fundamentals.md

 > There is __no such thing__ as a perfect web filter.

 Expanding this statement even further, web filters __aren't really that much better__ than each other (despite what their makers may say!).
 What they may be, though, is __better suited__ to your particular needs and environment.
-By understanding the fundamentals of how this technology works, and the balance of trade-offs each type of filter requires, you can make an informed choice.
+By understanding the fundamentals of how this technology works, a [little history](https://tedium.co/2018/12/06/internet-content-filters-history/){:target="_blank" rel="noopener"} and the balance of trade-offs each type of filter requires, you can make an informed choice.

 With __yearly filtering costs__ ranging (for a typically sized organisation, like a secondary school) from about £/$/€ 1,000 to __tens of thousands__ (and growing!), your choice needs to help deliver both a suitable service and value for money.